Hades2333/rsschool-cv/cv.md

 ## Experience:

+####On these courses I wrote money manager ‘Circle of Money’.

+####First version of this application I wrote using storyboard, the second version completely programmatically.

+####I tried to write this application according to MVC architectural pattern.

+####Also used ExchangeRate-API, CocoaPods, Swift Package Manager, Firebase and SnapKit.

 **My latest project is a clone of the Instagram app.**

 *The architecture - minimum viable product with elements of MVVM.*